 The Joint Commission’s behavioral health care standards are developed in consultation with health care experts and providers, quality improvement measurement experts, and individuals and their families.
 The standards are informed by scientific literature and expert consensus to help organizations measure, assess and improve performance.

 Founded in 1951, The Joint Commission seeks to continuously improve health care for the public, in collaboration with other stakeholders, by evaluating health care organizations and inspiring them to excel in providing safe and effective care of the highest quality and value.
 The Joint Commission accredits and certifies more than 21,000 health care organizations and programs in the United States.
 An independent, nonprofit organization, The Joint Commission is the nation’s oldest and largest standards-setting and accrediting body in health care.
 Learn more about The Joint Commission at www.jointcommission.org.

 The Gold Seal of Approval®

-The Bright Path Programs has earned The Joint Commission’s Gold Seal of Approval® for Behavioral Health Care Accreditation by demonstrating continuous compliance with its performance standards.
+Bright Path Program GPS, LLC has earned The Joint Commission’s Gold Seal of Approval® for Behavioral Health Care Accreditation by demonstrating continuous compliance with its performance standards.
 The Gold Seal of Approval® is a symbol of quality that reflects an organization’s commitment to providing safe and effective care.